Code-the-Dream-School/python-200/lessons/03_ML_classification/02_knn.md

 Suppose we choose **k = 3**.

 A new flower’s three nearest neighbors include:
-- 2 flowers from the *Setosa* species
+- two flowers from the *Setosa* species,
-- 1 flower from the *Versicolor* species
+- one flower from the *Versicolor* species.

-**Question:**
-What will KNN predict?
+**What will KNN predict?**

-**Answer:**
-KNN predicts *Setosa*, because it receives the majority of votes.
+It predicts *Setosa*, because that label receives the majority of votes.

 This simple voting idea is the foundation of the entire algorithm.

 ---

-## A First Dataset: Iris

-To learn classification, we want a dataset that is: small, clean, easy to understand, and well-studied.

-For this lesson, we use the classic **Iris dataset**.
+## The Iris Dataset: The “Hello World” of Classification

+Before we build any model, we need to understand our data.

+The **Iris dataset** is often called the *hello world of classification*.
+It is small, clean, balanced, and extremely well-studied — perfect for learning.

-Each row represents a flower.
+Each row represents a flower, and for each flower we measure:
-For each flower, we measure four physical properties: sepal length, sepal width, petal length, and petal width.
+- **Sepal length**
+- **Sepal width**
+- **Petal length**
+- **Petal width**

+All measurements are in centimeters.

-The label tells us which species the flower belongs to.
+The label tells us which species the flower belongs to:
-There are three possible species in total.

-The Iris dataset is simple enough for learning, but rich enough to demonstrate real classification behavior.
+*Setosa*, *Versicolor*, or *Virginica*.

+Before jumping into machine learning, let’s do a small amount of **exploratory data analysis (EDA)** — just enough to build intuition.

 ---